z1skgr/index.dictionary-memory.java/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information
+A program that accepts one or more text files and builds file structure on the disk.
+The file structure follows
+* Index
+* Dictionary

+The dictionary contains all the words in the texts

 ## Technologies Used
-C Integrated Development Environment (IDE)
+Java Integrated Development Environment (IDE)

 ## Screenshots